nextcloud/documentation/developer_manual/exapp_development/development_overview/ExAppOverview.rst

 L10n translations
 -----------------

-Currently, only `manual translations <https://docs.nextcloud.com/server/latest/developer_manual/basics/front-end/l10n.html#manual-translation>`_ are supported.
+Currently, only :ref:`manual translations <manual-translation>` are supported.
 To add support of your programming language from translations string extraction using Nextcloud translation tool, you just need to add your file extensions to it `in createPotFile <https://github.com/nextcloud/docker-ci/blob/master/translations/translationtool/src/translationtool.php#L69>`_ and down below adjust the ``--language`` and ``keyword`` parameters.